Lesson 11 in the Basic Accounting series

 Sales Tax Accounting Examples – Method One

-In this section of sales tax accounting, we will use a fictitious company to provide examples of journal entries to record sales, collected sales taxes, and remitted sales taxes.
+In this section of sales tax accounting, we will use a fictitious company to provide examples of journal entries to record sales, collected sales taxes, and remitted sales tax collection.

-These journal entries can be used in a manual accounting system and also in a computerized accounting system such as QuickBooks.
+These journal entries from the general ledger accounts can be used in a manual accounting system and also in a computerized accounting system such as QuickBooks.
 (To set up sales tax in QuickBooks see this informative article:Setting Up Sales Tax in QuickBooks)

 ABC Company sold a customer $100.00 worth of thingamajigs on which there is a ten percent sales tax.